yousef19-meet/y2l-bootstrap-lab/README.md

 ## Part 1: Bootstrap Grid
 __Edit exercise.html for this portion of the lab__
 1. Create a table layout **using bootrstrap grid** that includes 3 types of animals of your choice.
-The table layout should look similar to this **for all types of screen**:
+The table layout should look similar to this **for all types of screens**:

 | Name       | Image  |
 | ------------- | -----|